dotnet/csharplang/meetings/2021/README.md

 - Should we change binding behavior for interpolated string handlers in lower language versions?
 (333fred, stephentoub) https://github.com/dotnet/roslyn/issues/55345
 - Should we recommend implicit user-defined conversions for interpolated string handlers?
 (333fred, stephentoub) https://github.com/dotnet/csharplang/issues/5077
+- Symmetry of "additive expression" (Julien/Fred) "an additive_expression composed entirely of _interpolated_string_expression_s and using only + operators."

 ## Aug 23, 2021